antistoopmode/antistoopmode.github.io/docs/mechanics/stats.md

 The amount of Attack Damage you deal with Attack or Hybrid Skills when you hit an enemy (per weapon).
 This value includes all Additive Damage stats as well as Enhanced Damage.

 ### Attack Rating
 The chance of hitting an enemies with an Attack or Hybrid Skill.
+The tooltip shows the percentage chance to hit your last enemy.

 <!--- TODO:
 {: .label .label-red }